friped/fdev_weapons/readme.md

 	ESX.UI.ShowInventoryItemNotification(false, v.label, v.count - count)

-3. Setup the weapons and components in Config.lua file according to what weapons you use and want to use on your server.
+3. Setup the weapons and components in Config.lua file according to what weapons you want to use on your server.

-4. Setup the all of the items you'll need for the script to work in you'r database.
+	For weapons with out ammunition such as the stun gun leave the blank and for throwables use the weapon item as the ammoItem just like the pre-setup is made.

+4. Edit the fdev_weapons.sql so weight works for the server your running.

+5. Run the fdev_weapon.sql into your database and if you add custom weapons or components remember to add them as well.